btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

 Remember, your docs endpoint should be something like `https://fafc-216-228-186-15.ngrok-free.app/openapi.json`.

 ### 5. Sync your endpoint
-Now, you can sync your endpoint.
+Next, sync your endpoint.
 Syncing just means Flank automatically finds the endpoints in your API.
 You can pick and choose the ones you'd like to add.

 ![Sync resource in Flank](imgs/sync-resource.gif)

 ### 6. Run it, share it, Flank it
+Now, you've got a dedicated page webpage on which you can run your endpoint (we call these endpoints "commands" in Flank).

+Notice that Flank automatically found the parameters of your sales report endpoint.
+Flank will find parameters specified in API specs.

+TODO - If you want to further configure the command, TODO - Running
+TODO - Sharing
+TODO - Note about exposing beyond ngrok, adding more endpoints

+And share your endpoint...

 Run into problems?
 Email us at [mallory@flank.cloud](mailto:mallory@flank.cloud).